 Don’t miss this opportunity to completely transform your relationship with yourself and trust that you will follow through with any commitment to yourself, no matter what.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It’s the truest shortcut to self-development we have ever created!

 - What Minimum Baseline is all about and how to use it.

 - Why this concept is so important when changing certain habits.

 - How Minimum Baseline creates an internally-motivated, rather than externally-motivated environment.

 - Why we struggle with self-discipline and following through on our commitments with ourselves.

 - How to use Minimum Baseline to begin honoring your word to yourself.

 Featured on the show

-- Learn more about and join the Self Coaching Scholars program.
+- Learn more about and join the Get Coached program.